elaforge/karya/Instrument/README.md

+This directory has code dealing with the instrument DB.

 The instrument DB has information about all the known instruments.
 They are divided up by their backend (only MIDI for now) and have data on how to initialize the instrument (e.g. a program change or sysex for MIDI, or possibly